zwong91/open-r1/README.md

 uv pip install "distilabel[vllm]>=1.5.2"
 ```

-Now save the following snippet into a file named `pipeline.py` and run with `python pipeline.py`.
-It will generate for each of the 10 examples 4 generations (change the username for the repository to your org/user name):
+Now save the following snippet into a file named `pipeline.py` and run it with `python pipeline.py`.
+It will generate 4 outputs for each of the 10 examples (change the username for the repository to your org/user name):

 ```python
 from datasets import load_dataset